In 2016, a friend of mine called John and I hatched a plan to ride motorcycles along the Backcountry Discovery Routes (“BDR”) of Utah and Colorado.

 I would have to get out of this situation by myself, and so I gently allowed the bike to lean again the uphill side of the sand on the left pannier and hand guard and squeeze out my trapped leg from underneath the bike.
 Not so easy, but I did it.
-The slope was steep and sandy and so I had no worries about about any scratches in soft sand if I dropped it slowly.
+The slope was steep and sandy and so I had no worries about about any scratches in soft sand if I lowered the heavy beast slowly.

-Now I could get off the bike and appraise the situation.
+With the bike against the soft sand slope and my leg free I could appraise the situation a little better.
 I clambered up to the trail I came off and surveyed the scenery.
 Still no John.
 Surely he would realise I am not behind him and come back and help.

 I tried to ride the bike up without sitting on it like I did on the Honda course in Wales when we all practiced U-turns on steep slopes.
 However, the back wheel was sliding and the front burying itself further into the sand.
 There was no option.
 I had to get all the luggage off, haul it all back up to the trail and then try and ride the unladen bike back up the steep slope.

 With all the luggage unloaded and having had a bit a breather, and to be honest in a better mood, I purposely and confidently rode the bike back up the slope like a 125 trial bike, put all the luggage back on and carried on.

 ‘Good old Honda… crap old tyres’, I was muttering to myself.

 Further along the rocky trail I saw John’s bike, and then I saw John laughing and smoking a cigarette.
 As I drew up alongside I shouted, ‘Why didn’t you come back and help?
 I went off the track!!!’.